Dr. Annette Sisson Publishes New Book, ‘Winter Sharp with Apples’

 Inspiring through Creative Classes and Global Experiences

 Dr. Annette SissonInitially hired part-time in 1989 in Belmont’s writing center as she finished her dissertation, Sisson has introduced classes that challenge students to approach literature and writing in engaging ways.
-The Postmodern Takes on Victorian Culture course requires students to analyze modern works through a 19th century lens. sisson also developed the Mystery, Magic and Mayhem class, which explores Harry Potter, Sherlock Holmes, Inspector Rebus and Agatha Christie’s writings.
+The Postmodern Takes on Victorian Culture course requires students to analyze modern works through a 19th century lens.
+Sisson also developed the Mystery, Magic and Mayhem class, which explores Harry Potter, Sherlock Holmes, Inspector Rebus and Agatha Christie’s writings.

 For 20 years, Sisson has taught a linked interdisciplinary class with Paul Gatrell, professor of theatre, in which Sisson teaches Literature and the Stage while Gatrell teaches The Theatre Experience.
 The class allows students to write their own scripts and perform at the Troutt Theatre.